sarah11918/docsfordev/src/pages/en/chapter2.md

 - Document breaking changes, new versions…
 #### Changelog
 **List changes in chronological order including**:
-Previously supported versions, integrations or deprecated features
+- Previously supported versions, integrations or deprecated features
 - Name changes of parameters or important fields
 - A moved object or resource
 #### Release Notes
-**Providex rich context TO USERS for changes in changelog**
+**Provide rich context TO USERS for changes in changelog**
 - Speak directly to the user
 - Here's what changed, here's why, here's how it used to be, here's how it's going to be
 - New features